Afrotype/danfo/fontbakery/fontbakery-report.md

  * U+02D7 MODIFIER LETTER MINUS SIGN: not included in any glyphset definition
  * U+02EE MODIFIER LETTER DOUBLE APOSTROPHE: not included in any glyphset definition
- * U+0302 COMBINING CIRCUMFLEX ACCENT: try adding one of: cherokee, math, tifinagh, coptic
+ * U+0302 COMBINING CIRCUMFLEX ACCENT: try adding one of: math, tifinagh, coptic, cherokee
- * U+0306 COMBINING BREVE: try adding one of: old-permic, tifinagh
+ * U+0306 COMBINING BREVE: try adding one of: tifinagh, old-permic
- * U+0307 COMBINING DOT ABOVE: try adding one of: math, old-permic, tai-le, coptic, tifinagh, syriac, canadian-aboriginal, malayalam
+ * U+0307 COMBINING DOT ABOVE: try adding one of: malayalam, tai-le, coptic, tifinagh, syriac, old-permic, math, canadian-aboriginal
  * U+030A COMBINING RING ABOVE: try adding syriac
- * U+030B COMBINING DOUBLE ACUTE ACCENT: try adding one of: cherokee, osage
+ * U+030B COMBINING DOUBLE ACUTE ACCENT: try adding one of: osage, cherokee
- * U+030C COMBINING CARON: try adding one of: cherokee, tai-le
+ * U+030C COMBINING CARON: try adding one of: tai-le, cherokee
  * U+030D COMBINING VERTICAL LINE ABOVE: not included in any glyphset definition
  * U+030F COMBINING DOUBLE GRAVE ACCENT: not included in any glyphset definition
  * U+0310 COMBINING CANDRABINDU: not included in any glyphset definition